silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-cad.md

 - To test or debgug one corner say first corner: `./runsim 0`
 - To run all corners: `./runsim all`
   - **IMPORTANT** Don't kill the simulations by pressing `Ctrl-C`, instead use the `kill` command OR `pkill eldo` and repeat till corners are killed.
+- After running all the corners, use the script `xtractEldoRuns` to extract all the measured parameters from the corners runs and report in `.csv` format along with the min/max for each measures.
 - Below shows the detail description of the corner scripts.

 **/CAD/apps7/bin/createCorners**